deco-cx/deco/README.md

 Every business needs a **fast, reliable website** that empowers its brand.
 Every website needs a **powerful visual editor and configuration panel** that empowers business people to create and evolve their digital experiences without the need for developers to deploy changes.

-**deco** is a new type of web framework for building dynamic, high-performance, edge-native web applications **that can be controlled via a powerful, visual admin UI.**

 Delivering great frontend on robust infrastructure is just one part of the problem.
-The other part is empowering business users.
+The harder part is empowering business users to have freedom to create and evolve.
 And that's what **deco** is all about.

-It's the framework that builds the admin UI for your web app, automatically, as you build your web app.
+**deco** is a new type of web framework that builds the admin UI for your web app, automatically, as you build it.
+It allows developers to create high-performance, edge-native web applications **that can be controlled via a powerful, visual admin UI with no extra effort.**

 In **deco**, developers define **Blocks**.
 They are built on top of [Deno](https://deno.land) to provide reusable, configurable "packaged capabilities" that can be composed together to create and deploy powerful web applications in minutes.